YarinBeni/DHC--Postcards-Project/README.md

 ## Acknowledgements
 We are grateful to Dr. Dani Schrire and the Folklore Studies Center at Hebrew University for entrusting us with this important project.
-I also wish to thank Dr. Netzer and Dr. Sober for their mentorship in this project.
+I also wish to thank Dr. Netzer and Dr. Sober from the Digital Humanities Center for their mentorship in this project.